Ottoman court: Court positions

-Kadın: Among the women of the Imperial Harem, the Kadın is the woman (or women) who have given the Sultan a child, preferably a son.
-Kadin was equivalent to a wife.
+Kadın: Among the concubines of the Imperial Harem, the Kadın is the woman (or women) who have given the Sultan a child, preferably a son.
+Kadin was equivalent to a consort.

 Baş Kadın: The first/most senior consorts were called Baş Kadın or Birinci Kadın.
 The consorts who carried title "Baş Kadın" was in the second rank and most powerful after Valide sultan in harem.
 She had a great influence in harem.
 Before creation and after abolition of the title haseki, this title (Baş Kadın) was the most powerful position for the consorts of Sultan.
 A sultan did not have more than four Kadin (same law used for legal wives in Islam) Their position as the possible mother of a future Sultan gave them much influence and power in the harem.

-Ikbal: Beneath the Kadın was the Ikbal, the harem member with whom the Sultan had slept at least once.
+Ikbal: Beneath the Kadın was the Ikbal, the harem concubine with whom the Sultan had slept at least once.
 These women need not necessarily have given a child to the Sultan, but simply need to have taken his fancy.
 Many of these women were referred to as Gözde (meaning "Favorite"), or "in the Eye," having done just that: caught the eye of the Sultan.

 Cariye: These were the women who served the Valide Sultan, Ikbal's, Kadin's and the Sultan's children.
 They could be promoted to Kalfas which meant they were free and earned wages, otherwise they were the property of the Sultan and would reside in the Harem.
 Such women were free to go after nine years of service.